Home

 Unlike SSDs that write data to flash memory, traditional mechanical hard drives use a magnetic read/write head to access data on fast spinning metal platters.

-Traditional hard drives are marvels of technology compared to the simple principle of solid state drives.
+Traditional hard drives are marvels of technology compared to the simple principle of these drives.
 SSDs use a SATA interface similar to the one used by traditional hard drives but stores data on flash modules instead of rotating metallic platters.

 SSDs with the absence of moving parts, do not have to wait for drive heads to find and read data on rotating platters hence their random access and read times are extremely fast.